daz-codes/swifty/pages/roadmap.md

 ## Searching

-Add search functinality to search for pages.
+Add search functionality to search for pages.